North Korea Sent 3,000 More Soldiers To Russia This Year: Seoul - UrduPoint

 -

-North Korea sent 3,000 more soldiers to Russia this year: Seoul3 minutes ago
+North Korea sent 3,000 more soldiers to Russia this year: Seoul2 minutes ago

 -